juhaszszabolcs90/Testing_the_Browser_with_Selenium/README.md

 ### First exercise - Navigation:

 Open the base url.
-Using the "Menu List" navigate to All Examples/Input Forms/Simpe Form Demo Base url: https://www.seleniumeasy.com/test/
+Using the "Menu List" navigate to All Examples/Input Forms/Simple Form Demo Base url: https://www.seleniumeasy.com/test/
 That's it.
 Make sure that you click on visible menu items.

 ### Second exercise - Single field & Button:

-Navigate to Simpe Form Demo.
+Navigate to Simple Form Demo.
 In "Single Input Field" enter a message into the field and click "Show Message" button.
 Validate that the message appeared.
 Wasn't that hard, was it?

 ### Third exercise - Two fields & Output:

-Navigate to Simpe Form Demo.
+Navigate to Simple Form Demo.
 In "Two Input Fields" enter value A and B and click the "Get Total" button.
 Validate that the answer is correct.
 Does your test works even when you enter very large numbers?

 ### Fourth exercise - Checkbox: